srinivasteella/CustomerAPI/README.md

 >	Find a Customer by Firts or Last Name
 >	Delete a Customer

-# Sample Input to Add, Update and Delete a customer
+# Sample Input to Add a customer

 {
-  "id": 1,
+  "firstName": "firtsname",
+  "lastName": "lastname",
+  "dob": "01/01/2000"
+}

+# Sample Input to Update or Delete a customer

+{
+   "id":1
   "firstName": "firtsname",
   "lastName": "lastname",
   "dob": "01/01/2000"
 }

 # Sample input to Find a customer